How to choose a P2P payment service

 Consumer Action, a nonprofit organization that informs consumers of their rights, recommends linking a credit card instead of your bank account to your P2P service, to lower your liability if a fraudster gets access to the P2P account.
 “We think credit cards offer better protection,” advises Linda Sherry, director of national priorities for Consumer Action.
 “You avoid the fact that they might drain your bank account and your liability is capped at $50.”

 Banks may also refund fraudulent debit transactions, but there is a more stringent turnaround time to report the fraud than with credit card transactions, and your liability isn’t necessarily capped at $50 if you don’t meet the deadline.

 If you do decide to use your credit card for money transfers, note that P2P providers may charge a small percentage per transaction (usually around 3 percent).
 If you plan to make large payments through such a service, that 3 percent transaction fee can add up.

-Many providers don’t charge a fee if you use your debit card or bank account to transfer money, some don’t charge any fee at all even with a credit card, while others charge a set amount per transaction, no matter how much is sent or where the funds come from.
+Many providers don’t charge a fee if you use your debit card or bank account to transfer money, though they do charge for credit card payments if they allow them, while others charge a set amount per transaction, no matter how much is sent or where the funds come from.
 And if you plan to use a service to send money internationally, be sure to find out what kind of fee is charged, as it could be higher than for a domestic transfer.